nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
+The list is empty.

+  Use case ends

+* 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+OfficeConnect shows an error message.

       Use case resumes at step 2.